 While thinking about our own death is not a happy topic, it is necessary to consider how loved ones will carry on.
-It is understood that many people will be upset when we die but there are also more practical matters to address.
-Family members may be dependent upon our income so they may have trouble paying bills after our death.
+It is understood that many people will be upset when we die, but there are also more practical matters to address.
+Family members may depend on our income, so they may have trouble paying bills after our death.

-Resulting financial issues make it even more difficult to deal with the death of a loved one.
-One way to ensure that beneficiaries are taken care of financially is to purchase a life insurance policy.
+Financial issues make it even more difficult to deal with the death of a loved one.
+One way to ensure that beneficiaries are financially cared for is to purchase a life insurance policy.

 Paying a Bonus for No Claim